berndporr/deepNeuronalFilter/eeg_sim/analysis/README.md

  - Option -m switches over to matplotlib.
 Default is plotly.
  - Option -e is the second where the plot ends in the timedomain.

-## p300.py
+## pure_eeg_signal_ampl_with_cc.py
-Plots the amlitude of the pure EEG signal.
-Note that this is still called P300 for compatibility to the real EEG recordings but here the pure EEG of course known and is simply cross-correlated with the signals to determine the pure EEG component.
+Plots the amlitude of the pure EEG signal component by cross correlating the pure EEG signal with the output of the DNF.
+Note that the cross correlation replaces the P300 from the real EEG experiment because here we know the pure EEG which we generated artificially.
+The cross correlation serves here exactly the same purpose as the P300 as it's essentially "event related" on a sample by sample basis.
 ```
-./p300.py -p experiment -s startsec -f file -h
+./pure_eeg_signal_ampl_with_cc.py -p experiment -s startsec -f file -h
 ```

 ## snr.py